This is the place to answer your calling. A place to unleash your full creative fire.

 Columbus College of Art & Design is one of the nation’s oldest and largest private art institutions.
-We’ve been leading the way in educating elite U.S. and international talent for more than 135 years.
+We’ve been leading the way in educating elite U.S. and international talent for 140 years.
 Here you’ll bring your ideas to life through a rigorous, studio-based curriculum that will challenge you to think, create and work at the highest level.
 You’ll explore and push boundaries in our state-of-the-art facilities.
 You’ll grow from close mentorships with world-class faculty.
 This is the place to answer your calling.
 A place to unleash your full creative fire.
 Start your story by applying today.

 Ask about first-year or transfer admission for the fall or spring term.
 Request more information here.
 Complete the form and we'll mail you additional information about CCAD.